HITNSLAB/Webshell_Client/Readme.md

 then you can use this client to control the Server.

-*But remember don't break the law*

 Up to now(2018/9/21),this way can bypass the SafeDog and Ddun

+```

+*Remember never break the law*

 Better luck to you!

-```